djalbat/xgl/README.md

 ## Tutorial

-The examples are available via a small [Express](https://expressjs.com/) application that makes use of [Jiggles](https://github.com/djalbat/jiggles) application.
+The examples are available via a small [Express](https://expressjs.com/) application that makes use of [Jiggles](https://github.com/djalbat/jiggles).
 Once the dependencies are installed, this can be launched with the following command from the root of the repository:

 ```
 node ./bin/main.js
 ```

-The index page for the examples will then be available at [http://localhost:8000].
+The index page for the examples will then be available at http://localhost:8000.

 You can compile the examples yourself, see the section on compiling from source near to the end.
 This section assumes that you are doing so and will work through each of them, starting with the simplest.